Pets > CatsSeptember 21, 2009

-Cat is Peeing in the Sink
+Cat is Peeing in the Sink?

 Why is my female cat peeing on the drains, the kitchen sinks, and on rugs?

-By claire 26 from NSW
+By Louise Young from NSW

 Ah, yes, the peeing cat.